Local Universal Explainer (LUX) -- a rule-based explainer with factual, counterfactual and visual explanations: Related works

 Finally, rule-based explainers are dominated by three state-of-the-art algorithms, already mentioned: Anchor, LORE and EXPLAN.
-They provide explanations in a form of rules, which are human-readable and can be interpreted easily even with non-data-scientists.
+They provide explanations in a form of rules which are human-readable and can be interpreted easily even with non-data-scientists.
 The Anchor algorithm uses a modified beam search mechanism combined with a pure-exploration Multi-Armed-Bandit~\cite{kaufmann2013mab} to find rules that describe the class of an instance that is explained in its local neighborhood.
 It provides high-precision rules, which explain the decision of a black-box model for a particular instance; however, it does not provide counterfactual explanation at all.
 LORE and EXPLAN algorithms use a decision tree as the backbone of the rules-building mechanisms.
 This allows these methods to extract counterfactuals from the tree structure, not only the explanation of a current instance.
 However, they both use data-generation approaches that change the distribution of the original data.
 This may result in the appearance of false counterfactuals in the form of phantom branches in a tree -- branches that were created based solely on generated instances and have no coverage in the real dataset.
 Furthermore, they tend to generate rules which are overcomplicated and not consistent with SHAP values calculated for the explained instance, which is caused by the greedy nature of the decision tree mechanism.
 An interesting approach was presented in the RuleXAI~\cite{rulexai2022sikora} toolkit, where the authors used information on the relevance of features to filter attributes that should be used to form an explanation rule, which can improve consistency with methods based on the importance of features.
 However, the authors did not consider that the importance of the features used to generate a local explanation should be considered only in the locality of the instance being explained, otherwise it may cause serious misinterpretation of the results as reported in~\cite{molnar2022pitfalls} and ~\cite{biecek2019breakdown}.
-Furthermore, they used feature importance irrespectfull with the type of the model they explain assuming that the important feature is utilized similarly by a non-parametric model like a decision tree and parametric one like neural network, or logistic regression, which is not true.
-Finally, none of the above methods provide visualization of the explanations that can help in the interpretation of the data.
+Furthermore, they used feature importance not corresponding to the type of the model they explain assuming that the important feature is utilized similarly by a non-parametric model like a decision tree and parametric one like neural network, or logistic regression, which is not true.
+Finally, none of the above methods provides visualization of the explanations that can help in the interpretation of the data.
+The synthsized comparison of the state of the art methods that our method competes with is given in Table~\ref{tab:comp}.